ingrydshirlley/StreamTask/README.md

 # StreamTasks

 StreamTasks is a simple task manager app built with Streamlit and SQLite.
-It allows you to add, mark as done, and visualize tasks with a lightweight local database.
+It allows you to add, delete, mark as done, and visualize tasks with a lightweight local database.

-## Features

-- Add new tasks
-- Mark tasks as done
-- View pending and completed tasks
-- Persistent storage using SQLite

 ## Requirements